TamTamLovers/Echec-et-Tam-XP-edition/wp-content/plugins/maxbuttons/readme.txt

 Contributors: maxfoundry, basszje, arcware, johnbhartley
 Tags: wordpress button plugin, share button, wordpress buttons, css3 button generator, responsive buttons, css wordpress button
 Requires at least: 4.8
-Tested up to: 4.9.4
+Tested up to: 4.9.5
 Requires PHP: 5.3
-Stable tag: 7.0
+Stable tag: 7.1

 WordPress button plugin so powerful and easy to use anyone can create beautiful buttons, share buttons and social icons.

 == Description ==
 [MaxButtons](https://maxbuttons.com/?utm_source=repowp1&utm_medium=mbrepo&utm_content=mbr_maxbuttons&utm_campaign=mbr_maxbuttons) is a powerful WordPress button, share button and social icon plugin.
-It to creates great-looking CSS3 WordPress buttons on any post or page on your site.
-Our button editor makes it a snap to generate awesome responsive buttons in very little time.
-The social share buttons and social icon features allow you to use or modify prebuilt social share and social icons to your delight.
+Create great looking CSS3 WordPress buttons in a minute.
+Easy to understand.
+Our button editor with live preview makes it a snap to generate awesome responsive buttons in very little time.
+The social share buttons and social icon features allow you to add social options to your website in minutes.

 MaxButtons [WordPress button plugin](https://www.maxbuttons.com/#CSS3/?utm_source=repowbp&utm_medium=mbrepo&utm_content=wordpress_button_plugin&utm_campaign=repowbp) has been going strong for over 6 years and was the first button plugin for WordPress.
-MaxButtons has earned over 600 5 star reviews and over 1.5 million downloads.
+MaxButtons has earned over 600 5-star reviews and over 1.5 million downloads.
 Here are couple of our favorites:

 > “The best plugin of its kind” - by celito

 > “This plugin makes creating buttons sooooo easy.” - by ncrocker202

+> Why aren’t all plugins like this?!?
+MaxButtons easily solved my problem with lots of options when creating the button and a live view of what it was going to look like.
+It would have done the job for me there and then but being able to adjust the text AND link with shortcodes on my page made modifications a breeze. - by discgosforth

 > “Easy, clear, and robust.
 I'm a programmer and can write CSS till the cows come home, but why?
 Just get it, install it and use it.
 Then, when you're impressed, buy the pro version” - by jleahy